qxf2/qxf2-page-object-model/Readme.md

 --------
-Welcome
+Pythonic Selenium and Appium automation framework
 --------
 This repository contains Qxf2 Services's test automation framework.
 You can use this to write your Selenium and Appium tests.
 We love Python - so this framework is written completely in Python.
 Our framework is based on the Page Object pattern - a design pattern that makes maintaining and developing robust tests easy.

 We've implemented some version of this framework at several clients (https://qxf2.com/clients).
 In all cases, the framework helped us write automated tests within the first week of our engagement.
 We hope you find this framework useful too!

-We have also included API test automation framework based on the player interface pattern in our repository.
-You can now write your api tests included with Selenium and Appium tests , please note api tests written here are based out of sample api available at qxf2/cars-api repository.
+We have also included our API test automation framework based on the player interface pattern in this repository.
+You can now write your API tests along with your Selenium and Appium tests.
+Please note: the API test examples in this repository are written for the sample API available at [Cars API](https://github.com/qxf2/cars-api) repository.

 ---------
 SETUP